 But dude, come on.
 Act like the president.
 You’re on the verge of … “Loser!”
 You aren’t helping your brand.
 And we already know your feelings are hurt that Ivanka’s shoes got the boot at Nordstrom.

-This column originally appeared in the Katy Trail Weekly where Rani Cher Monson writes a biweekly humor column.
+Humor column originally appeared in the Katy Trail Weekly.